KitchenAid Coffee Grinder Tips

 KitchenAid does not recommend grinding spices in the BCG100 model Blade Grinder.

 The reason for this is that the Blade Grinder was tested for coffee beans, not spices.

-The Use and Care Guide for this model, states not to run the grinder for more than 25 seconds, which is more than adequate for coffee beans.
+The Owner's Manual for this model, states not to run the grinder for more than 25 seconds, which is more than adequate for coffee beans.

 - Most spices take longer than 25 seconds to grind, in turn shortening the life of the motor.

 - Also, there is a plastic seal below the blade in the grinder that will retain the flavor of the spices and affect the flavor of coffee that is later ground in the unit.